City of Greater Shepparton

 The fields of qualification held by local workers in a particular industry are likely to show the type of skills required in that industry.
 Large numbers of a particular field of qualification in an industry may indicate that it is a pre-requisite for that industry.
 The presence of fields of qualification outside the main range of qualifications used in that industry may indicate that the industry values employees of a broad educational background, or that people haven't been able to find employment in their chosen field.

-Field of Qualification information should be looked at in conjunction with Level of qualification and Occupation data for a clearer picture of the skills available for the local workers in City of Greater Shepparton.
+Field of Qualification information should be looked at in conjunction with Level of qualification and Occupation data for a clearer picture of the skills available for the local workers in the City of Greater Shepparton.

 Australian Bureau of Statistics (ABS) – Census 2011 (experimental imputed) & 2016 – by place of work